AYESDIE/sky-server-hosting/readme2.md

 This is the code for a simple API like thing , where you will enter url of an image and will receive a JSON file of number of faces in the image.

+## Some things to consider :
+	Most of the folders were made by default "WEBSTORM".
+	Go to dependencies.md for required libraries.